jbcodeforce/ML-studies/docs/coding/langchain.md

     relevant_documents = vectorstore_faiss.similarity_search_by_vector(query_embedding)
     ```

-During the interaction with the end-user, the system (a chain in LangChain) retrieves the data most relevant to the question asked, and passes it to LLM in the generation step.
+During the interaction with the end-user, the system (a chain in LangChain) retrieves the most relevant data to the question asked, and passes it to LLM in the generation step.

 * Embeddings capture the semantic meaning of the text to help do similarity search
 * Persist the embeddings into a Vector store.
-Faiss and ChromaDB are common, but OpenSearch, Postgresql can also being used.
+Faiss and ChromaDB are common vector stores to use, but OpenSearch, Postgresql can also being used.
 * Retriever includes semantic search and efficient algorithm to prepare the prompt.
 To improve on vector similarity search we can generate variants of the input question.

 See [Q&A with FAISS store qa-faiss-store.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/Q&A/qa-faiss-store.py).